vvselischev/Simple-Ballistics/README.md

 # Simple-Ballistics
-See the .pdf to learn more
+See the PDF to learn more